smartprocure/contexture/packages/export/README.md

 - `results`: This strategy extracts the records out of the node with `results` type.
 It's not affected by the position of the results node.
-The parameter it receives are:
+    - args:
+        - `options`: object
             - `service`: (REQUIRED) An async function that will receive a single parameter: the Contexture DSL with the changes required to retrieve only the necessary data for the _results_ strategy.
             - `tree`: (REQUIRED) The Contexture DSL!
 It must contain a node with the `results` type.
 It doesn't matter where!
             - `include`: An array with the list of fields that will be included on each retrieved record.
 This is relevant to the `results` type.
 It's undefined by default (which is valid).
             - `sortField`: Specifies what field will be used to sort the data.
               This is relevant to the `results` type.
 It's undefined by default (which is valid).
             - `sortDir`: Specifies in which direction the data will be sorted (`asc` or `desc`).
 This is relevant to the `results` type.
 It's undefined by default (which is valid).
             - `pageSize`: It allows you to specify how many records per page (per call of `getNext`) are returned.
 It defaults to 100.
             - `page`: Indicates the starting page of the specified search.
               Defaults to 1.
+    - return:
+        - iterableObject
+            - `hasNext`: function, returns true if there are more records
+            - `getTotalRecords`: function, returns the number of total records

 - `csv`: writes csv data to a stream.
 The parameter it receives are:
+    - args:
+        - `options`: object
             - stream, // writable stream target stream
             - `iterableData`: an iterable data object where each iteraction yields an object
             - `transform`: order list of which indicates the header label, display function for the field,and key of the record. `[{ key: string, label: string, dispaly: funciton}...]`
             - `onWrite`: function to intercept writing a records, recieves `{recordsWriten: int, record: object}`
+    - return:
+        - object
+            - `cancel`: function, stops the writing to the stream
+            - `promise`: resolves when the writing is complete